 Day 07: Trek to Dingboche (4410 m)- 5/6 hours

 The first stretch of the trek today passes through the Himalayan woodlands before descending to Debuche, where you cross Imja Khola.
 Then, you climb up to reach Pangboche Monastery.
 The dashing view of Mt.
 Amadablam from this place will captivate your heart and mind.
 The trek continues through the Imja valley along the bank of Lobuche until you reach Dingboche, a traditional farming village in the region.

 Day 08: Acclimatization day in Dingboche and Hike to Nagarsan Hill (5100m)– 4/5 hours

 The second acclimatization day of the trek will be at Dingboche.
 Now, you are above 4000 meters.
 Your body demands enough rest time to cope with the thin air.
-Hike to Nagarsan Hill can be a good option to spend your day.
-The hill affords you the magnetic view of beautiful mountains like Amadablam, Lhotse, Lobuche, and Taboche.
+A hike to Nagarsan Hill can be a good option to spend your day.
+The hill affords you a magnetic view of beautiful mountains like Amadablam, Lhotse, Lobuche, and Taboche.
 Furthermore, the hill is famous for a panoramic view of the whole Imja valley.
 Overnight in Dingboche.

 Day 09: Trek to Lobuche (4910 m)- 5/6 hours

 As you trek, pastures and meadows will appear in your sight instead of pine, birch, and rhododendron forest.
 Walking amid the yak pastures, you will also notice a change in the topography of the area.
 Some more mountain peaks besides the familiar Amadablam and Lhotse will appear on the northern horizon.
 After trekking for five to six hours, you will arrive at Lobuche.
 Overnight in Lobuche.